-Don’t jump straight in the deep end with a boat loan - use a calculator to see how much it will cost before you apply.
+Don’t jump straight in the deep end with a boat loan – use our boat loan repayment calculator.

-Keep reading to see how to use the calculator and to how to adjust your loan to save money on interest or reduce your repayments.
+Keep reading to see how to use the boat loan calculator and to how to adjust your loan to save money on interest or reduce your repayments.

 Once you have found a loan that you want to use for your calculations, simply enter the details of that loan in the relevant fields on the calculator.

 - Loan amount.
 If you have a boat already in mind, then you can enter that boat's value as your loan amount.
 You need to make sure the loan amount you're after is within the limits set by the lender.

 - Purchase rate (p.a.).
 This is the rate of interest you are charged per year for the loan.
 This rate may be fixed or variable, but if it is a variable rate keep in mind that if the rate fluctuates your repayments will be affected.

 - Loan term.
 The length of time you are able to borrow the money for will differ between lenders, but it will generally be for a period of between one and seven years.